 The purpose of an Incomplete Grade Process is to meet the needs of a student facing unforeseeable emergencies beyond his/her control and are serious enough to prevent completion of course assignments before the semester ends (i.e. extended illness, significant injury, critical family emergency, etc.).

-A temporary “grade” of “IN” (Incomplete Grade) will be issued in these special cases when approved by the Associate Provost for Academic Administration.
+A temporary “grade” of “IN” (Incomplete Grade) will be issued in these special cases when approved by the Associate Provost for Academic Administration (undergraduate students) or Dean of the School (graduate students).
 IN grades are normally completed no later than five weeks after the end of the term.
 In the event of the inability of a student to complete the coursework by the approved deadline, the Office of the Registrar will assign the grade which the student has earned by the end of term.

-Request forms may be obtained online from the Office of the Associate Provost for Academic Administration webpage.
-All Incomplete Grade requests require the permission of the faculty member, and the authorization of the Associate Provost for Academic Administration.
+Request forms may be obtained online from the Office of the Associate Provost of Academic Effectiveness and Administration webpage.
+All Incomplete Grade requests require the permission of the faculty member and the authorization of the Associate Provost for Academic Administration (undergraduate students) or Dean of the School (graduate students).

 Notes & Restrictions: